hazymat/Node-RED-lighting-management/README.md

    - **fixtures** (including the fixture's capabilities such as dimmable single colour, dimmable RGB, dimmable RGBW, RGBWW, individually addressable LEDs etc, and the light fixture's current state in terms of its colour, brightness etc.)
    - **zones**.
 This object type also includes **scene configuration** as follows.
 When you start to add scenes to a given zone, the settings for each individual light for that scene - at the time of creating the scene - are stored in the zone.
 In fact, when we save a scene, we are storing a snapshop of all the fixture objects for those fixtures mapped to the zone at that time.
 This does mean that if we move a fixture from one zone to another then we'd need to manually update each scene, otherwise it will still change the light which has now been moved to another room.
 Updating the scenes is really quick and easy though, and is done again from front end UI.
    - **fixture-to-zone mappings**.

-Light control interface
----
-- To be displayed on e.g. a tablet mounted on the wall in a given zone.
-Or just on your mobile device.
-Or you can interface with any other controller you like.
-For example I'll be using my own homemade scene controller wall boxes with multiple scene buttons that will correspond to the first 5 scenes you create.
-- Easily remove the scene management section, if you prefer not to have this option in your zone controller

 Screenshot of front end 1: ![frontend1](https://user-images.githubusercontent.com/7063284/77906908-a94d0980-7280-11ea-9722-7e968f1d118e.jpg)